bgempire/gamejoltapi/docs/index.rst

 Python Gamejolt API - Reference
 ===============================

 This module is a single threaded Python interface for the `GameJolt API <https://gamejolt.com/game-api/doc>`_ running through HTTP requests.
-It contains all GameJolt API endpoints and aims to be used with less hassle possible.
+It contains all GameJolt API endpoints and aims to simplify its use where it's possible.
 The source code of this module can be found `here <https://github.com/bgempire/gamejoltapi>`_.

 To instance the main class just provide the required data and you're ready to call any of the API methods.